Lich-Corals/coral-ctc-terminal-calculator/README.md

 > [!TIP]
 > You can use any path and any alias.
 > `~/.local/bin/ctc` and `ctc` are just the recommended options.

+> [!CAUTION]
+> MacOS and Windows binaries are included from release 0.4.0.
+> These are not tested yet, because I don't have access to those operating systems.
+>
+> The setup, especially for Windows will be different from what was said above.
+> If you can confirm that CTC is running on Windows or MacOS, you're welcome to let me know in an issue!

 > [!NOTE]
 > To compile the code yourself, clone the repository and run `go build` in the directory.